 No. 11 Butler, behind Kamar Baldwin, tops Creighton 71-57

-No. 11 Butler, behind Kamar Baldwin, tops Creighton 71-57Butler guard Kamar Baldwin (3) shoots over Creighton guard Denzel Mahoney (34) in the first half of an NCAA college basketball game in Indianapolis, Saturday, Jan.
-4, 2020.
-Butler defeated Creighton 71-57.
-(AP Photo/Michael Conroy)

-INDIANAPOLIS (AP) -- Kamar Baldwin scored all 20 of his points in the second half Saturday and Sean McDermott added 18 to help No. 11 Butler pull away from Creighton 71-57.
+INDIANAPOLIS — Kamar Baldwin scored all 20 of his points in the second half Saturday and Sean McDermott added 18 to help No. 11 Butler pull away from Creighton 71-57.

 McDermott also had a career-high 11 rebounds for the Bulldogs (14-1, 2-0 Big East), who have won five straight.